Northside Independent School District: Shooting of Derek Lopez

-On November 12, 2010, Northside ISD police officer Daniel Alvarado shot and killed 14 year old student Derek Lopez.
-Alvarado witnessed Lopez punch another student at a bus stop and pursued him, then radioed his supervisor who instructed him to stay with the victim.
+On November 12, 2010, Northside ISD police officer Daniel Alvarado shot and killed 14-year-old student Derek Lopez.
+Alvarado witnessed Lopez punch another student at a bus stop and pursued him, then radioed his supervisor, who instructed him to stay with the victim.
 Alvarado returned to his car and ordered the victim into his car and pursued Lopez.
-Lopez jumped over fences then closed himself in a backyard shed.
-Alvarado approached the shed with his pistol drawn, and when Lopez opened the door he fired one round.
+Lopez jumped over fences, then closed himself in a backyard shed.
+Alvarado approached the shed with his pistol drawn, and when Lopez opened the door, Alvarado fired one round.
 Alvarado claimed he feared for his life and that Lopez was charging for his weapon or had taken a weapon from the shed.

-Alvarado had been reprimanded at 12 times and suspended 4 times prior to the incident and on May 29, 2008 the NISD Police Department considered his termination.
-He resigned in January 2013, and later that year Northside ISD settled the federal lawsuit brought against it by Lopez's mother for $925,000.
+Alvarado had been reprimanded at 12 times and suspended four times prior to the incident and on May 29, 2008, the NISD Police Department considered his termination.
+He resigned in January 2013, and later that year, Northside ISD settled the federal lawsuit brought against it by Lopez's mother for $925,000.